suzuki-shunsuke/tfcmt-docs/docs/compared-with-tfnotify.md

 * -build-url

 mercari/tfnotify gets these parameters from only environment variables, so you can't use mercari/tfnotify on the platform which mercari/tfnotify doesn't support.
-On the other hand, tfcmt supports specifing these parameters by command-line options, so you can use tfcmt anywhere.
+On the other hand, tfcmt supports specifying these parameters by command-line options, so you can use tfcmt anywhere.

 e.g.